ariadiamond/messaging/README.md

 *This project is partially a result of worrying about not being good enough for grad school applications.*

 This passes messages encrypted with a byte long key made info stream cipher by using a PRNG to randomize the key.
-I would still recommend using something like Signal over this as there are glaring flaws [(such as how the seed is passed)](#Vulnerabilities).
+I would still recommend using something like Signal over this.

 --------------------------------------------------------------------------------
 ## Building